WoollenPanda275/SlapperPlus/README.md

-## THIS IS A SLAPPER ADDON, NOT A NEW UPDATE TO SLAPPER
+## I DO NOT OWN THIS PLUGIN.
-# SlapperPlus
+# LOOK AT MY DEV BUILDS ON POGGIT TO DOWNLOAD
 <a href="https://discord.gg/YyraGX4"><img src="https://discordapp.com/api/guilds/412491783486832640/embed.png" alt="Discord server"/></a>

 Add-on plugin for Slapper, using forms to create & manage Slapper entities